 Causes of Shoulder Pain

 The shoulder is a very dynamic joint that can move through many planes of motion.
 It allows you to complete your activities of daily living as well as perform higher-level activities and sports.
 The shoulder is held together by many ligaments, tendons, and muscles that allow the shoulder to have more mobility than any other joint in the body.
 The joint itself is a ball and socket style joint, with the head of the humerus being the ball and the labrum the socket.

 5 Common Causes of Shoulder Pain

 - Muscle tear.

 A tendon connects a muscle to a bone, and tendinitis is when the tendon becomes inflamed and painful.
 This is a common cause of pain in the shoulder since the shoulder has many muscles attached to it.
 There are two types of tendinitis:

 - Chronic: Degenerative diseases such as arthritis or wear and tear over time can cause this type.

 - Acute: Most acute tendinitis situations arise from repetitive overhead throwing or pressing motions.

 The bursa is a fluid-filled sac on the shoulder, which acts as a cushion between the muscle and bone.
 It also helps the muscles glide easily.
-These sacs can become inflamed and pain in a similar cause of injury as tendinitis.
+These sacs can become inflamed and painful in a similar cause of injury as tendinitis.

 There are many forms of arthritis, but the most common form that causes shoulder pain is Osteoarthritis.
 This form of arthritis occurs over time from wear and tear.
 Symptoms of OA are pain, swelling, and stiffness of the shoulder.
 This typically occurs in the middle to late age and progresses over time.
 Often, due to the pain with overhead reaching from OA, people will reduce their reaching and shoulder motions, leading to a condition called frozen shoulder where a person will have pain and a minimal range of motion.